 Author: Piers Paul Read

 For 10 agonizing weeks, they fought hunger, hypothermia, and the harsh weather of the Andes mountains.
-Isolated without chance of help, only sixteen of the forty-five original passengers and crew aboard the plane would live to tell the tale.
+Isolated without a chance of help, only sixteen of the forty-five original passengers and crew aboard the plane would live to tell the tale.

 In one of the most epic adventure stories of the twentieth century, the survivors would have to go to unspeakable lengths to survive.
 And their story will not soon be forgotten.
 No list of the top books for travel would be complete without this book on the list.

 My Journey to Lhasa